plaisted/PowershellHelper/README.md

 # PowershellHelper
-PowershellHelper is a library for running PowerShell scripts from C# in their own process and cleaning abandoned processes after they have exited.
+PowershellHelper is a library for running PowerShell scripts from C# in their own process and cleaning up abandoned processes after the script has exited.

 Example script run from c# using the libarry:
 ```csharp